 Elizabeth’s Legacy of Hope (ELOH) supports vulnerable amputees across the world, through providing low-cost prosthetics, vital operations, educational, social and psychological assistance.

-Since being founded in April 2011, we have helped provide new limbs for 91 amputee children, through our three projects in Africa.
+Since being founded in April 2011, we have helped provide new limbs for 100 amputee children in Sierra Leone, and have supported countless more by contributing to a Limb Centre in Tanzania.
 With your support, this number will significantly rise over the next year as our projects expand and we develop new partnerships elsewhere.

 This short video explains our story and sets out our vision for the future: